 The College of Graduate and Postdoctoral Studies will grant time extensions when students have experienced difficulties or delays while actively working to finish the program.
-Delays caused by employment are not considered to be adequate reason for extension approval.
-Only one extension request will be allowed per student so it is important to plan accordingly and commit to achieving the timeline submitted.

 Student Advisory Committee

 The thesis research and the selection of courses are done with direction from the advisory committee.
 The advisory committee has the primary responsibility for directing and evaluating the student's graduate work.
 The advisory committee recommends a program of studies for the graduate student.
 The program of studies and any changes to that program recommended by the advisory committee are submitted to the graduate program assistant for inclusion in the student file and forwarded to the College of Graduate and Postdoctoral Studies.